otavioaquino/styleguide/README.md

     var val = parseInt(inputValue, 10);
     ```

-  - If for whatever reason you are doing something wild and `parseInt` is your bottleneck and need to use Bitshift for [performance reasons](http://jsperf.com/coercion-vs-casting/3), leave a comment explaining why and what you're doing.
+  - [17.4](#17.4) <a name='17.4'></a> If for whatever reason you are doing something wild and `parseInt` is your bottleneck and need to use Bitshift for [performance reasons](http://jsperf.com/coercion-vs-casting/3), leave a comment explaining why and what you're doing.

     ```javascript
     // good